harrypmdev/forest-exploration/README.md

 - When testing the game during development, I attempted to make an illegal move using the 'go' command that would take my player off the map.
 - This prompted an `IndexError` to be raised.
 - The problem was in the `GameBoard` class in `resources/game_board.py`.
 The private `GameBoard` method `_move_is_on_map` checks if a coordinates are on the map and returns `True` if they are, `False` if they are not.
 This in this then utilised in the public `move` method of `GameBoard` to check a potential move is valid.
 - The `_move_is_on_map` private method was functioning incorrectly.
-It used greater than or equal to operators (>=) rather than greater than (>) operators when evaluating its argument coordinates as compared to the board size.
+It used greater than or equal to operators (>=) rather than greater than (>) operators when evaluating its argument set of coordinates as compared to the board size.
 This meant it would return `True` for an extra row and column that were not actually valid moves.
 Then, when the `move` method attempted to use the index, the `IndexError` exception was raised.
 - The operators were corrected to greater than operators and the issue was resolved.

 **4.**